Battle of Gaugamela: Negotiations between Darius and Alexander

-King Darius started to prepare for another battle with Alexander after the failure of the second negotiation attempt.
-Nevertheless, Darius made a third and final effort to negotiate with Alexander the Great after Alexander had departed from Egypt.
+Darius began preparations for another battle with Alexander after the failure of the second negotiation attempt.
+Nevertheless, he made a third and final effort to negotiate with Alexander after Alexander had departed from Egypt.
 Darius' third offer was much more generous.
 He praised Alexander for the treatment of his mother Sisygambis, offered him all territory west of the Euphrates, co-rulership of the Achaemenid Empire, the hand of one of his daughters and 30,000 talents of silver.
 In the account of Diodorus, Alexander explicitly deliberated this offer with his friends.
 Parmenion was the only one who spoke up, saying, "If I were Alexander, I should accept what was offered and make a treaty."
 Alexander reportedly replied, "So should I, if I were Parmenion."
 Alexander, in the end, refused the offer of Darius, and insisted that there could be only one king of Asia.
 He called on Darius to surrender to him or to meet him in battle in order to decide who would be the sole king of Asia.

 The descriptions given by other historians of the third negotiation attempt are similar to the account of Diodorus, but differ in details.
 Diodorus, Curtius and Arrian write that an embassy was sent instead of a letter, which is also claimed by Justin and Plutarch (1st century).
 Plutarch and Arrian mention the ransom offered for the prisoners was 10,000 talents, but Diodorus, Curtius and Justin had given the figure of 30,000.
 Arrian writes that Darius' third attempt took place during the Siege of Tyre, but the other historians place the second negotiation attempt at that time.
 In spite of everything, with the failure of his negotiation attempts, Darius had now decided to prepare for another battle with Alexander.

 Prelude

-After settling affairs in Egypt, Alexander returned to Tyre during the spring of 331 BC.
-He reached Thapsacus in July or August.
-Arrian relates that Darius had ordered Mazaeus to guard the crossing of the Euphrates near Thapsacus with a force of 3,000 cavalry.
-He fled when Alexander's army approached to cross the river.
+In the late spring or early summer of 331 BC, Alexander headed from Egypt, northeast through Syria, toward the Tigris river.
+In July or August, Alexander reached Thapsacus, on the Euphrates river.
+Arrian relates that Darius had ordered Mazaeus to guard the crossing of the Euphrates near Thapsacus with a force of 3,000 cavalry, and that he fled when Alexander's army approached to cross the river.
+Alexander arrived at the Tigris in late September.